erictheise/mctad.js/README.md

 mctad.js
 ========

-Measures of Central Tendency and Dispersion: a JavaScript probability &amp; statistics library
+Measures of Central Tendency And Dispersion: a JavaScript probability &amp; statistics library